aghArdeshir/aghardeshir.github.io/ideas/lottery.md

 ## History / Origin

 - This idea came to me when I was overwhelmed by how expensive it is to buy a home in the Netherlands.
 Thought what if there is a lottery that gave me this money, and it was easy to trust the lottery.
 This idea is to fulfill the role of that lottery I was dreaming about.

+## Next Actions

+- I guess the best real-world action to take as next step is to get a POC of payment done in my website.
+Identify different payment methods, create a POC that I can go online and pay 1 euro in any way possible.